 In this section

 You can ask your separate representative to tell you what they plan to say to the court.
-You can also tell your separate representative your views and wishes about your situation so they can tell this to the court.
-If you aren’t sure how to get in touch with your separate representative, your CSO or Legal Aid can help you to contact them.
+If you want to, you can also tell your separate representative your views and wishes about your situation so they can tell this to the court.
+If you aren’t sure how to get in touch with your separate representative, your CSO or Legal Aid Queensland (LAQ) can help you to contact them.
 Your separate representative may decide to have a report called a social assessment report prepared.
 A social assessment report includes information about your family’s history, living situation and your views and wishes (if you want to share those).
 If your separate representative has asked you to meet with a report writer, you can tell the report writer what you think.
-You could also ask the report writer to tell or show you what they have written about your views and wishes.
+You could also ask the report writer to tell you or show you what they have written about your views and wishes.
 A copy of the social assessment will be given to the court, lawyers involved in the case and other people, including your parents and your CSO.

 You may decide you want to have a lawyer who will give the court information about what you want and argue for your point of view.
-This lawyer is a direct representative.
-You might want a direct representative if you strongly disagree with what Child Safety or your parents are asking the court to do.
+This lawyer is called a direct representative.
+You might want a direct representative if you strongly disagree with what Child Safety or your parents are asking to do.
 You might also want a direct representative if you don’t feel comfortable with your CSO or separate representative telling the court your views and wishes.
-You can ask your CSO, the court or your separate representative to help you contact a direct representative, or you can contact Legal Aid for help.
+You can ask your CSO or your separate representative to help you contact a direct representative, or you can contact LAQ for help.

 Your ideas and feelings are a really important part of any decision the court makes about you.
 You may want to tell the court your views and wishes in your own words.
-You could write a letter or record a video to help the court understand you better.
-Or, you might want to go to court and speak with the magistrate.
+You could write a letter to help the court understand you better.
+Or you might want to go to court and speak with the magistrate.
 If you decide to go to court, you should ask for information about what court is like and what will be happening.

 You can choose anyone to support you at court.
 It might be your CSO, a friend, or a carer – someone who you’re comfortable with.

-This resource has been developed as part of the Childrens Court Participation Project.
-It is intended to be used with children and young people aged 10 to 17 years by child safety officers, lawyers and youth workers.
+This resource is intended to be used with children and young people aged 10 to 17 years by child safety officers, lawyers and youth workers.